 Jennie had trained for almost 6 years with YG before debuting with BLACKPINK.
 During her trainee days she was featured in G-Dragon’s song ‘Black’.
 On November 12, 2018, Jennie was the first member to begin their solo project by releasing the song appropriately named ‘SOLO’.

 Rosé’s birth name is Park Chaeyoung and she was born on February 11, 1997 in Auckland, New Zealand but was raised in Melbourne, Australia.
-She is the other half of the group’s main vocalists.
+She is the group’s main vocalist.
 Rosé had auditioned for YG during their open call in Australia, where she had placed first and eventually was signed to be a trainee under YG.
 She later revealed how competitive the audition process was, as she was against 400 other people!

 Rosé gives credit to her father who had pushed her towards auditioning, saying “I stayed home playing the piano or the guitar and singing.
 My dad noticed that I like music, so he took me to audition.
 Before I auditioned, music had been a hobby, but once I came to Korea and realized where I stand in terms of skills, I became more passionate and competitive about it.”